kezizhou/golfathonWebApp/README.md

 There are 2 methods that could be used to automate this application, which have been separated by Git branches:

 ### 1. Docker - "master" Branch
 This branch contains a Dockerfile that is used to build a Docker image of the application.
-This Dockerfile installs Apache, PHP, and MySQL, exposes the ports, and starts the services.
+This Dockerfile installs Apache, PHP, and MySQL functions, exposes the ports, and starts the services.
 It copies the PHP scripts and files from the repo to the container.
 This image can then be pulled from Docker Hub to the server(s).
-In this method, the Apache Docker container is exposed on ports 80, and the page can be viewed by going to http://localhost:80.
+In this method, the Apache Docker container is exposed on ports 80, and the website can be viewed by going to http://[Public DNS of EC2 Instance]:80.

 !["master" Branch Diagram](documentation/diagrams/golfathonWebAppMaster.png)